easyRTML/easyRTML/easyRTML_PakageContent/README.md

 ```

-Cool, once the CSV file is been exported it's ready for PreProcessing!
+**Voila!** Once the CSV file is exported, you're all set and ready to dive into PreProcessing! 🎉

 ## Step 2: PreProcessing

+In this step, we’ll handle data cleaning, address any missing values, normalize the data, and visualize it through plots.

 ```sh